Valentin Gnahoua: Hamilton Tiger-Cats (second stint)

 On July 10, 2023, Gnahoua re-signed with the Hamilton Tiger-Cats as a member of their practice roster.
 He was subsequently released on November 5.

 Paris Musketeers (second stint)

-In 2024, Gnahoua returned to the Paris Musketeers.
+Gnahoua returned to the Paris Musketeers for two additional seasons in 2024 and 2025.

 National team career

 After a successful tryout at age 16, Gnahoua was selected to the France national under-19 team and subsequently played at the 2012 IFAF U-19 World Championship in Austin, Texas.
 He helped the team win a bronze medal at the 2013 European Junior Championship.
 Gnahoua made his debut for the senior national team in 2014, helping France win a bronze medal at the European Championship held in Austria.
 He was called up again the following year for the 2015 IFAF World Championship, held in Canton, Ohio.
 Gnahoua led France to a gold medal at the 2017 World Games.

 Personal life

 His father was a professional association football (soccer) player who was a member of the Ivory Coast national football team and played professionally in France, where Valentin was born.